Linaro/lite-lava-docker-compose/README.md

 docker-compose
 ==============

-docker-compose file to setup an instance of **lava-server** from scratch.
+docker-compose file to setup an instance of **lava-server** and **lava-dispatcher** from scratch.
 In this setup, every service will be running in a separate container.

 Usage
 =====